rhitvik/Wearable_Falling_Detection_Device/README.md

 * **Battery**
 Lithium-Ion Polymer Battery - 3.7v 500mAh
 The batteries come pre-attached with a genuine 2-pin JST-PH connector as shown and include the necessary protection circuitry.
 Because they have a genuine JST connector, not a knock-off, the cable won't snag or get stuck in a matching JST jack, they click in and out smoothly.
 The included protection circuitry keeps the battery voltage from going too high (over-charging) or low (over-use) which means that the battery will cut-out when completely dead at 3.0V.
 It will also protect against output shorts.
 However, even with this protection, it is very important that you only use a LiIon/LiPoly constant-voltage/constant-current charger to recharge them and at a rate of 500mA or less
 * **Charge Controller**
 Adafruit Micro Lipo - USB LiIon/LiPoly charger - v1
 To be with Adafruit LiPoly/LiIon batteries only!
 Other batteries may have different voltage, chemistry, polarity or pinout.

-Comes assembled and tested with a free bonus JST cable!
-5V input via PCB-style USB connector
+5V input via PCB-style USB connector For charging single Lithium Ion/Lithium Polymer 3.7/4.2v batteries (not for older 3.6/4.1v cells)
-For charging single Lithium Ion/Lithium Polymer 3.7/4.2v batteries (not for older 3.6/4.1v cells) 100mA charge current, adjustable to 500mA by soldering a jumper closed Free 2-pin JST cable included!
+100mA charge current, adjustable to 500mA by soldering a jumper closed Free 2-pin JST cable included!
 The MicroLipo charger can get hot during charging.
 Grab it by the sides and unplug then let cool before removing the battery - take care not to touch the components during charging!